-On unidimensionally ordered profiles, majority voting preserves consistency, and we can say something about the nature of its outcome: it is a subset of the middle individual's judgment set (or, for even n, a subset of the intersection of the two middle individuals' judgment sets).
+Below we offer a unified interpretation of all four domain-restriction conditions introduced so far.
+Let us now turn to the implications of unidimensional orderedness and unidimensional alignment.
+On unidimensionally ordered profiles, majority voting preserves consistency, and its outcome is always a subset of the middle individual's judgment set (or, for even n, a subset of the intersection of the two middle individuals' judgment sets).
 If the profile is unidimensionally aligned, the majority outcome is not just included in that set but coincides with it.

-Proposition 6 For any profile $(A_1,...,A_n)$ of consistent judgment sets, where m is the middle individual (if n is odd) and m_1, m_2 the middle pair of individuals (if n is even) in any structuring order Ω ;
+Proposition 2 For any profile $(A_1,...,A_n)$ of consistent judgment sets, where m is the middle individual (if n is odd) and m_1, m_2 the middle pair of individuals (if n is even) in any structuring order Ω ;